MicrosoftDocs/azure-docs/articles/virtual-desktop/app-attach-azure-portal.md

 > This preview version is provided without a service level agreement, and we don't recommend using it for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 > For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

-This topic will walk you through how to set up MSIX app attach (preview) in a Windows Virtual Desktop environment.
+This article will walk you through how to set up MSIX app attach (preview) in a Windows Virtual Desktop environment.

 ## Requirements